OpenChain-Project/OpenChain-KWG/content/en/guide/opensource_for_enterprise/3-process/_index.md

 {{% alert title="ISO/IEC 5230 - License Compliance" color="success" %}}

-* 3.3.2.1 - A documented procedure for handling the common open source license use cases for the open source components of the supplied software.<br>`A documented procedure for handling the common open source license use cases for the open source components of the supplied software`
+* 3.3.2.1 - A documented procedure for handling the common open source license use cases for the open source components of the supplied software.

-* 3.1.5.1 - A documented procedure to review and document the obligations, restrictions and rights granted by each identified license.<br>`A documented procedure to review and document the obligations, restrictions and rights granted by each identified license`
+* 3.1.5.1 - A documented procedure to review and document the obligations, restrictions and rights granted by each identified license.

 {{% /alert %}}